fernandoapeguero/webcrawler/README.md

 Recall that `ForkJoinPool` is a kind of [`Executor`](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/Executor.html) that is optimized for efficient processing when most work tasks create other subtasks.
 In other words, it is ideal for building _recursive_ algorithms that run in parallel.
 In fact, the most common kinds of subtasks are called [`RecursiveAction`](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/RecursiveAction.html) and [`RecursiveTask`](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/RecursiveTask.html).
 Take a look at the legacy implementation (`src/main/java/com/udacity/webcrawler/SequentialWebCrawler.java`), and you will notice that also uses a _recursive_ algorithm because the `crawlInternal()` method invokes itself.
 Think about ways to take this recursive algorithm and use `ForkJoinPool` to make it parallel.

 There are multiple correct ways to do this.
 For starters, you will want to create your own custom task class, which should be a subclass of `RecursiveAction` or `RecursiveTask` — either choice is fine, but depending on your decision the final code will be slightly different.
 Each custom task will download and process URLs in a separate thread.
 Remember how `ForkJoinPool` works by having its subtasks create more subtasks?
-To do that, your custom task class will create other subtasks and run them using the static [`invoke`](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/ForkJoinTask.html#invoke()) or [`invokeAll`](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/ForkJoinTask.html#invokeAll()) methods.
+To do that, your custom task class will create other subtasks and run them using the static [`invoke`](<https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/ForkJoinTask.html#invoke()>) or [`invokeAll`](<https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/ForkJoinTask.html#invokeAll()>) methods.

 If it makes sense for the way you structure your implementation, you should consider applying the factory pattern to create these subtasks.
 You should aim to minimize the presence of large constructor calls with long lists of parameters; the builder pattern can help with this.

 Remember that in a parallel program, you can have multiple threads accessing data structures at the same time.
 Because of this, you should use one or more concurrent data structures to compute the output.
 Keep the following tips in mind:

-  * For the `urlsVisited` output, the same URL should not be counted twice in the same crawl. *Note*: if a URL returns an HTTP error (such as a 400 error), the crawler still considers that as a "visit".
+- For the `urlsVisited` output, the same URL should not be counted twice in the same crawl. _Note_: if a URL returns an HTTP error (such as a 400 error), the crawler still considers that as a "visit".

-  * When computing the `wordCounts`, the crawler should not accidentally count the results from the same page twice.
+- When computing the `wordCounts`, the crawler should not accidentally count the results from the same page twice.
 Remember that the crawler will be downloading and processing multiple web pages at the same time, so this could be tricky!

   Utilities like [`Collections.synchronizedCollection`](https://docs.oracle.com/javase/10/docs/api/java/util/Collections.html) and [`java.util.concurrent`](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/package-summary.html) will be helpful, but when using these data structures, think carefully about which methods are and are not atomic, and what guarantees those methods provide.

 #### Running Tests

 As you work, you can run the provided unit tests on your parallel web crawler implementation:

 ```
-mvn test -Dtest=WebCrawlerTest,ParallelWebCrawlerTest
+mvn test -D test=WebCrawlerTest,ParallelWebCrawlerTest
 ```

 These tests do not thoroughly test that the crawler uses correct synchronization, but they will provide a useful signal as to whether `ParallelWebCrawler` provides the same functionality as the legacy code.
 You will need to look over your implementation to ensure it uses correct synchronization.